 A town means a municipality, which has been granted the status of town pursuant to the Act on Municipalities.
-Tables 27-11. to 27-13. give an overview of towns in the respective regions in an alphabetical order.
-Table 27-14. contains selected data on regional towns of the Czech Republic in the order by the size of population.
+Tables 26-9. to 26-10. give an overview of towns in the respective regions in an alphabetical order.
+Table 26-11. contains selected data on regional towns of the Czech Republic in the order by their population size.

 A municipality is a basic territorial self-governing community of citizens.
 It forms a territorial unit defined by boundaries.
-Table 27-15. gives selected data on respective municipalities pooled together to make administrative districts of municipalities with extended powers (according to the territorial structure valid as at 31 December 2012).
+Table 26-12. gives selected data on respective municipalities pooled together to make administrative districts of municipalities with extended powers (according to the territorial structure valid as at 31 December 2013).
 The figure in brackets following the name of an administrative district is an official numerical code corresponding to the nomenclature issued by the CZSO.

 The selected types of establishments in municipalities were surveyed by a territorial method (including detached workplaces) regardless of the seat of the operator.
-The municipality is considered to be equipped with the given type of establishment, if one part of the municipality, as minimum, is equipped with it.
-The number of economic entities (businesses) includes also entities, which have their seat (not only a branch) on the given territory.
+The municipality is considered to be equipped with the given type of establishment if at least one part of the municipality is equipped with it.
+The number of businesses includes businesses, which have their seat (not only a branch) on the given territory.

-28. TERRITORIAL COMPARISONS
+27. TERRITORIAL COMPARISONS

 Based on the Constitutional Act No. 347/1997 Sb., on the Establishment of Higher Territorial Self-Governing Units of 3 December 1997, the Czech Republic was subdivided into 14 regions on 1 January 2000.
-The Czech Statistical Office introduced the Classification of Territorial Statistical Units (CZ-NUTS) according to this Act and the Resolution of the Government of the Czech Republic No. 707/1998, and Section 19, paragraph 1 of the Act No. 89/1995 Sb. on the Statistical Service, and following an agreement with the Statistical Office of the European Communities (Eurostat).
+The Czech Statistical Office introduced the Classification of Territorial Statistical Units (CZ-NUTS) according to this Act and the Resolution of the Government of the Czech Republic No. 707/1998, and Section 19, paragraph 1 of the Act No. 89/1995 Sb. on the State Statistical Service, and following an agreement with the Statistical Office of the European Communities (Eurostat).

 The NUTS (La Nomenclature des Unités Territoriales Statistiques) classification is a fundamental systematic tool for the needs of statistics, analyses, and needs of providing of statistical information to the European Union.
 It is used for the statistical monitoring and analyses of social and economic conditions in the regions, as well as for the preparation, implementation, and evaluation of regional policies.
-At the NUTS 2 level it is, in particular, used for drawing of finances from the so-called Structural Funds of the EU.
+At the NUTS 2 level it is, in particular, used for drawing of finances from the EU Structural Funds.

 The Classification of Territorial Statistical Units (CZ-NUTS) was updated by the Communication of the CZSO No. 201/2007 Sb. effective from 1 January 2008.
-At present the Classification has four levels of NUTS, which are characterized by population and area.
+At present the Classification has four levels of NUTS, which are characterized by population size and area.
 At lower levels so-called "Local Administrative Units" (LAU) have been introduced.
 The EU legislation instruments, however, do not introduce the LAU system.

-NUTS 0... refers to the state of the Czech Republic
+NUTS 0 ... refers to the state of the Czech Republic

-NUTS 1... refers to the territory of the Czech Republic
+NUTS 1 ... refers to the territory of the Czech Republic

-NUTS 2... refers to cohesion regions, i.e. to 8 groupings of regions
+NUTS 2 ... refers to cohesion regions, i.e. to 8 groupings of regions

-NUTS 3... refers to 14 regions, i.e. to higher territorial self-governing units - HTSU
+NUTS 3 ... refers to 14 regions, i.e. to higher territorial self-governing units - HTSU

-LAU 1..... refers to districts, i.e. to 76 districts and Hl. m.
+LAU 1 refers to districts, i.e. to 76 districts and Hl. m.
 Praha in total

-LAU 2..... refers to municipalities, i.e. to 6 251 municipalities (HI. m.
+LAU 2refers to municipalities, i.e. to 6 253 municipalities (Hl. m.
 Praha is one unit)